joshmangum/swift-language-guide-pdf/recipes.md

 ```
 diff ./application.css <revision date>/source/docs.swift.org/swift-book/_static/stylesheets/application.css
 ```
 This is great place to make any style changes to the document before converting to pdf.
-Just edit the css and reload your browser.
+Just edit the css, reload your browser, and print to pdf to see changes.

 In the application.css file the edits are inside the print media query, look for:
 ```css